 Quick Answer (TL;DR)

+The AI Readiness Assessment helps you evaluate your organization's preparedness before scoring use cases.
 The AI Risk Assessment Framework evaluates potential AI use cases across four dimensions: Technical Risk (feasibility given data, models, and infrastructure), Product Risk (user adoption, trust, and value delivery), Ethical Risk (bias, harm, and societal impact), and Operational Risk (monitoring, maintenance, and failure management).
 Each use case is scored on risk and reward, then plotted to create a prioritized portfolio.
 The framework prevents two common failures: pursuing high-risk AI initiatives that consume resources and fail, and being so risk-averse that the organization never ships AI features at all.

 What Is the AI Risk Assessment Framework?

 Every organization pursuing AI faces the same strategic question: among dozens of potential AI use cases, which ones should we build?
-The answer requires balancing potential value against potential risk -- and AI introduces risk categories that traditional product prioritization frameworks don't address.
+The answer requires balancing potential value against potential risk.
+And AI introduces risk categories that traditional product prioritization frameworks don't address.

 This framework was developed in response to a pattern seen across hundreds of AI initiatives.
 Companies either over-indexed on ambition (attempting autonomous AI in regulated domains before building any AI capability) or over-indexed on caution (endlessly studying AI potential without shipping anything).
 Both paths lead to failure: the first through costly, visible project failures; the second through slow irrelevance as competitors move ahead.